 Merit increases awarded to full-time and part-time employees are not automatic, but may be awarded for the following reasons: 1) exceptional work achievements, 2) excellence in work performance, and 3) special contribution to productivity.
 If merit funds are appropriated in the annual county budget, each full-time and part-time employee may be considered.
-Even though all regular full-time and part-time employees will be considered for merit increases, only those full-time and part-time employees who exceed the standard and/or expected performance are eligible to receive a merit increase.
-If a employee has received a corrective action such as a performance improvement plan (PIP) or disciplinary action such as a written warning, demotion, or suspension within the previous year (since the last performance evaluation), the employee may not be eligible for a merit increase.
-Merit increases may be paid in bonus form if the employee has "maxed" out of his/her pay grade.
+Even though all regular full-time and part-time employees will be considered for merit increases, only those full-time and part-time employees will be considered for merit increases, only those full-time and part-time employees who exceed the standard and/or expected performance are eligible to receive a merit increase.
+If an employee has received a corrective action such as a performance improvement plan (PIP) or disciplinary action such as a written warning, demotion, or suspension within the previous year (since the last performance evaluation), the employee has 'maxed'' out of his/her pay grade.
 Performance evaluations and/or market/merit raises or bonuses are non-grievable personnel actions.